 From Engineer to Endocrinologist

-Sometimes, though, the system needs a little help regulating itself and you have to call in a professional.
+Sometimes, though, the system needs a little help regulating itself and you have to call in the repairman.
 That’s where Dr. LeMay comes in.

 Of course, it’s a lot more complex than Dr. LeMay, an endocrinologist by training, makes it sound.
 But then, endocrinology and other math-heavy specialties have always come easier to him than most.
 He graduated from the University of Hartford with bachelor’s degrees in both electrical and mechanical engineering, and then went on to earn a master’s in mechanical engineering at the University of Connecticut.
 Suffice it to say, he knows his way around numbers.